AJ Perez

 Antonello Joseph Sarte Perez (/tl/; February 17, 1993 – April 17, 2011) was a Filipino actor.
 He was a member of ABS-CBN's Star Magic in Batch 13.
 He portrayed one of the lead characters in the 2009 miniseries Your Song Presents: Underage.
 In 2010, he played his first main role on primetime in the television series, Sabel.

 Perez died at aged 18 in a car accident in Moncada, Tarlac, on midnight of April 17, 2011.

 Early life

-Antonello Joseph Sarte Perez was born on February 17, 1993, to a Bicolana mother, Maria Victoria "Marivic" (née Sarte) and Bacolodnon father, Gerardo "Gerry" Perez.
+Antonello Joseph Sarte Perez was born on February 17, 1993, to a Bacolodnon father, Gerardo "Gerry" Perez, and Bicolana mother, Maria Victoria "Marivic" (née Sarte).
 He had a younger brother named Angello Michael "Gello" (born May 16, 1998).
 He was a nephew of Albay politician Cong.
 Elfren Sarte.
-He attended high school at La Salle Greenhills in Greenhills, Mandaluyong, and graduated on March 20, 2011.
+He attended high school at La Salle Greenhills in Mandaluyong, and graduated on March 20, 2011.
 He planned to take up Marketing at the De La Salle University because he wanted to help run the family business and he played a former college basketball team of De La Salle University.